-The earliest recorded member of the Burns family may well be David Burns who appears on a marriage certificate as the father of Samuel Burns, who as a widower of 50 married Margaret Nicholl in Cladymore Presbyterian Church in 1859.
+The earliest recorded member of the Burns family may well be David Burns who appears on a marriage certificate as the father of Samuel Burns of Cladybeg, who as a widower of 50 married Margaret Nicholl in Cladymore Presbyterian Church in 1859.
+Both men are described as weavers.

 It is possible that David Burns was a descendant of the Burns family of Brackley, as there are members of that family living in the same area as William.
 The Burns family came to Brackley from Ayrshire circa 1750 and descendants of that family are still living on the same plot of land.